getty-zig/getty.so/pages/guide/serializers.md

 Congratulations!
 You've just written your first Getty serializer!

-Let's try to serialize something with it by calling `getty.serialize`, which takes a value to serialize and a `getty.Serializer` interface value (i.e., a value of the interface type):
+Let's try to serialize something with it by calling `getty.serialize`, which takes a value to serialize and a `getty.Serializer` interface value:

 {% label src/main.zig %}
 {% highlight zig %}